Factbox: UK's plan for exiting the coronavirus lockdown

-LONDON (Reuters) - The British government on Monday published its plan for exiting the coronavirus lockdown.
+LONDON (Reuters) - The British government published its plan on Monday for exiting the coronavirus lockdown.

-The 51-page document, entitled “Our Plan to Rebuild: The UK Government’s COVID-19 recovery strategy”, gives an outline of how the United Kingdom could come out of lockdown.
+The 51-page document, entitled “Our Plan to Rebuild: The UK Government’s COVID-19 recovery strategy”, gives an outline of how the United Kingdom could return to normal life.

+The roadmap is set out in three steps, gradually easing over time the stringent restrictions that have all but shuttered the economy.
+Following are the main points:

 “This is not a short-term crisis.
 It is likely that COVID-19 will circulate in the human population long-term, possibly causing periodic epidemics.
 In the near future, large epidemic waves cannot be excluded without continuing some measures.”